It seems like cloud is all anyone can talk about these days. But virtualization is an important step toward developing

 If you define private cloud computing using VMware’s suite of management tools, it’s little more than a cluster of hosts that have VMware High Availability and Distributed Resource Scheduler enabled, integrated with the self-service tools mentioned above.
 With these assets, along with the storage and networking that accompanies them, you’re able to flexibly create VMs up to the level of your supply of physical resources.

-So with what you’ve already got today, you’re well on your way to developing a complete private
+So with what you’ve already got today, you’re well on your way to developing a complete private cloud strategy.

 Step 2: Recognize the private cloud computing components you don’t have